ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.TaxJar/README.md

 ﻿# OrderCloud.Catalyst.Tax.TaxJar

 This project brings easy tax calculation to your ecommerce app using the [TaxJar](https://www.taxjar.com/) API.
-It is published as a nuget code library.
+It is published as a nuget code library and conforms to standard tax interfaces published in OrderCloud.Catalyst.

 ## Basics and Installation